peteroupc/html3dutil/doc/tutorial-colors.md

 An alternate syntax for HSL colors supports the alpha component (see "What Is an Alpha Component?", below): in the example `hsla(240,100%,50%,80%)`, the `80%` is the alpha component.

 <a id=What_Is_an_Alpha_Component></a>

 ## What Is an Alpha Component?

 An alpha component shows how much the color is transparent (see-through) or opaque.
 The alpha component can range from `00`/`0.0`, or "fully transparent" (completely invisible), to `FF`/`1.0`, or "fully opaque" (letting nothing through it).
 If a color notation doesn't use an alpha component, the color is fully opaque.

 [Back to documentation index.](index.md)

-[^1]: The definition of "Web safe" colors, though not the name, dates as early as 1994, when Microsoft's WinG API provided a _halftone palette_ to "allo[w] applications to simulate true 24-bit color on 8-bit devices" (_WinG Programmer's Reference_, 1994).
-WinG was an early attempt by Microsoft to bring high-performance graphics operations to the Windows platform and was superseded by DirectX.